Patea Freezing Works

-The Patea Freezing Works was a meat-processing plant promoted by The Patea A&P Association in the town of Patea.
+The Patea Freezing Works was a meat-processing plant promoted by The Patea A&P Association in the town of Pātea.
 The West Coast Meat and Produce Export Company was formed in August 1883 and operated a tinning plant and tallow factory in the area.
 Changes in technology saw the company change from canning to freezing in 1904.

 The Patea Freezing Company came into being in 1910.
 In 1933, a new Patea Freezing Company was formed and at times provided work for nearly 1000 workers during peak season.
 However, the company suffered badly during the downturn in the New Zealand meat-processing industry in the early 1980s.
 The Patea works were among the first to close down, ending operations in September 1982.
 At the time The Patea Freezing Works was owned by the British Vestey Group.

 Since the closure the site had fallen derelict.

 Residents regarded the area as a health hazard and blamed its high visibility from the highway as being partly responsible for a decline in property values over the years.
 "The works has been a thorn in everyone's side for 25 years.
-This eyesore is our identity, it's Taranaki's eastern gateway and it's absolutely shocking what's been allowed to happen there." said former Patea Mayor Norm McKay, who worked at the freezing works for 29 years.
+This eyesore is our identity, it's Taranaki's eastern gateway and it's absolutely shocking what's been allowed to happen there." said former Pātea Mayor Norm McKay, who worked at the freezing works for 29 years.